allelomorph/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Learning best practices in the course of these first few exercises.

-For example, 0x00 was roginally pushed as a group of 18 tasks, and then correcting errors common amongst all the tasks casued a lot of wasted time.
+For example, 0x00 was originally pushed as a group of 18 tasks, and then correcting errors common amongst all the tasks caused a lot of wasted time.
 Will commit and push in smaller batches today to seee how that affects time management.